- Fishing Excursions

 Anchoring the entertainment complex, which opened in 1996, are the BoardWalk Inn and Villas resorts.
 Across Crescent Lake are Disney's Yacht and Beach Club resorts, and a short distance in the other direction are the Walt Disney World Swan and Dolphin Resorts.
 The proximity of these various resorts and their attendant amenities (restaurants, shops, pools), coupled with walkways to Epcot and Disney's Hollywood Studios, make the BoardWalk a very appealing and easily accessible location.

 WHAT'S AT THE BOARDWALK?
 A variety of activities, with something to please almost everyone!
 Visit our other sections on Disney's BoardWalk and the Epcot Resort Area by clicking on the links below:

 RESTAURANTS AND LOUNGES abound in the Boardwalk and Epcot resort area with everything from intimate dinners for two, or large-crowd fun.

 (You can find menus for the restaurants listed by following the links on their names.)

-If you're looking to relax after dinner, you might want to stop by the BoardWalk Inn's Belle Vue Lounge, a quiet spot with overstuffed furniture and antique radios playing old-time radio dramas (which also offers a light breakfast in the mornings).
+Interested to relax after dinner?, you might want to stop by the BoardWalk Inn's Belle Vue Lounge, a quiet spot with overstuffed furniture and antique radios playing old-time radio dramas (which also offers a light breakfast in the mornings).
 There are also other lounges located in the nearby Epcot Area resorts, such as the Crew's Cup Lounge in the Yacht Club, and Martha's Vineyard in the Beach Club.

 If all you want is a light snack, try the BoardWalk Bakery, with sweet rolls and sandwiches, or the Boardwalk Pizza Window.
 There are also a number of kiosks with typical BoardWalk fare, such as cheese fries and chili dogs!